snyk/jobs/Senior Full Stack Developer.md

 #### Required

-As a senior full stack developer, you are expected
+As a senior full stack developer, we expect you to have:

 - Over 6 years of experience building SaaS web applications.
 - Over 4 years of experience with JavaScript, either front-end or back-end.
-- Proficient in testing methodologies in JavaScript / NodeJS
+- Proficiency in testing methodologies in JavaScript / NodeJS
 - Full command of Git, GitHub and Continuous Integration / Deployment based workflows
 - Excellent communication skills and self-initiative
 - Language Skills: fluent English